zgx949/zgx949/README.md

 * 💬 Wechat：Greyson949
 * 📧 Email：greysonz949@gmail.com
 * 🤔 Others：Always exploring the intersection of sports and technology

-# Last year’s summary（2024） ✨
-- [x] Found a Go development job
-# This year’s summary（2025） ✨
-- [x] Getting admitted to the Master's program in AI (preparing for Shanghai University)

 # About github
 <div>